nurugger07/short_url/README.md

 * [X] Data must use an in memory data store

 * [X] Don't use the Phoenix framework.
-Plug, Raxx, Cowboy, or any other library are all exceptable.
+Plug, Raxx, Cowboy, or any other library are all acceptable.

 ## Challenges